window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-57765849-3');

 My symptoms have varied over the years.
 An example of these being that I have sometimes had my heart rate going arrhythmic, whilst also suffering from a low heart rate causing me to pass out.
 On many occasions my legs have felt as though they aren’t part of my body – the list goes on and getting “lurgies” has been known to send me down hill.

 I now understand the underlying cause of my CFS/M.E. was rooted in early childhood, manifesting in my nervous system becoming hyper-alert and vigilant.
-This in turn affected my physiology, leading to my becoming unable to deal with large amounts of physical or emotional stress.
-Upon further genetic testing it also became clear that I had an underlying genetic predisposition, which created physical and metabolic problems and caused my overall physiology to slow down.
+This, in turn, affected my physiology, leading to my becoming unable to deal with large amounts of physical or emotional stress.
+Upon further genetic testing, it also became clear that I had an underlying genetic predisposition, which created physical and metabolic problems and caused my overall physiology to slow down.
 Equalling CFS/M.E.

 The thing is that although I haven’t let my CFS/M.E. beat me, I have to admit that my health problems have definitely got the better of me from time to time, and I can’t get away from how my illness has sometimes (not all the time) affected all areas of my life over the years.